SHEPLAB 421 (office), 624-0819

 Sigma Xi National Lecturer, 1970-71; NASA Medal for Exceptional Scientific Achievement, 1971; Director, Lunar Science Institute, Houston, 1974-77, Fellow of the Meteoritical Society, 1980; Director, Institute of Technology Honors Program, 1989-2009; Fellow of the American Geophysical Union, 1993; Morse-Alumni Award for Outstanding Contributions to Undergraduate Education, 2000; George Taylor Distinguished Service Award, 2001; Asteroid “robertpepin”, 2002; Fellow of the Geochemical Society and European Association for Geochemistry, 2007.

-Co-Investigator, Genesis Solar Wind Sample Return Discovery Mission, 1993-present; Science adviser and Member, Preliminary Examination Team, Stardust Comet Sample Return Discovery Mission, 1994-present; Co-Investigator, SAM Discovery Mission to Mars 2002- present.
+Co-Investigator, NASA Genesis Solar Wind Sample Return Mission, 1993-2010; Science adviser, NASA Stardust Comet Sample Return Mission, 1994-present; Co-Investigator, NASA Curiosity Rover Mission to Mars 2002- present.
 1974-2008: Member or chair of 12 NASA Committees and Panels; Associate Editor of two journals; Editor of 4 books; Editor or Co-Editor of 10 Conference Proceedings volumes; Member or chair of 19 conference organizing and program committees.

 Origin and early history of volatile elements and compounds in the solar system as revealed by mass spectrometer measurements of noble gases and nitrogen in meteorites, lunar samples, interplanetary dust particles, and comets.
 Areas of particular interest include the composition of the primordial solar nebula, isotopic signatures of nucleosynthesis in primitive meteorites, the compositional history of solar wind and flares over the past 4+ billion years, and the origin and evolution of volatiles in the interiors and atmospheres of Earth, Mars and Venus.